About our Research

 Generally, flow cytometry is the measurement of single cells in a water jet.

-We use flow cytometry routinely to quantify picoplankton samples and cell cultures.
-Pigments like chlorophyll and carotenoids characteristic for marine cyanobacteria and microalgae are detected as well as fluorescent dyes specific for DNA, proteins and other cellular compounds of microorganisms.
-Further, cells meeting predefined properties can be sorted with high speed for further analysis.
+We use flow cytometry routinely to quantify cell numbers picoplankton samples and cell cultures.
+Fluorescent pigments like chlorophyll and carotenoids characteristic for marine cyanobacteria and microalgae are detected as well as fluorescent dyes specific for DNA, proteins and other cellular compounds of microorganisms like cell membranes.
+Further, cells meeting predefined properties can be sorted with high speed in high purity for further molecular biological analysis.

-A simplified illustration of Flow Cytometry is given below.
+A simplified illustration of a Flow Cytometer with a Sorting Unit is given below.

 Briefly, cells suspended in the sample are injected into a sheath fluid (top).
 Through the nozzle cells are focused into the center of the water jet.
-After leaving the nozzle cells are passing by the laser light in a single file like pearls on a string.
-The signals of the cells are recorded through detectors by a computing unit.
+After leaving the nozzle cells are passing by the laser beam in a single file like pearls on a string.
+The signals of the cells are focused through collection lenses (not shown) and recorded through detectors by a computing unit.
 Cells meeting defined parameters in the break-off point will be charged in their water droplet.
 The resulting charged droplet will be deflected into a vial.
 Depicted here is a two-way sort of two differently stained cell populations.
 Please refer to the literature for further details.